YerevaNN/BARTSmiles/README.md

 ## Fine-tuning on MoleculeNet tasks

 1) Download and preprocess MoleculeNet datasets:
-Use the following command from the root folder:
+Use the following command from the BARTSmiles folder:
 ```
 python preprocess/process_datasets.py --dataset-name esol --is-MoleculeNet True --root [the path where locate your BARTSmiles folder]
 ```